Practice Fusion

 In 2015, Howard left the company and Tom Langan became interim CEO.
 Under Langan's leadership, the company contributed to the opioid epidemic in the United States by engaging in a kickback scheme to increase the volume of opioid prescriptions amidst its clients and their respective patients.
-The company has been charged a $145 million fine, the largest criminal fine in Vermont’s history.
-According to Bloomberg: "Practice Fusion admitted to the scheme with an unnamed opioid maker, though the details of the government case closely match a public research partnership between Practice Fusion and Purdue Pharma Inc., which makes OxyContin".
+The company has been charged a $145 million fine, the largest criminal fine in Vermont's history.
 In June 2018 the company transitioned over to a paid subscription based system.
 Practice Fusion is available to users in the USA only.

 History

 Practice Fusion is an electronic health record (EHR) company, founded in 2005 by Ryan Howard, Alan Wong, Jonathan Malek, and Matthew Douglass.
 The first version of the product was launched in 2007 and initially gained little traction in the tough economy.

 The company began to grow in 2009, when the EHR and customer support were made free of charge.
 In May 2009, Band of Angels and Felicis Ventures became the first major investors in the company, followed by Salesforce.com in June, Morgenthaler Ventures in December 2010, and Founders Fund in April 2011.
 The company closed a $70 million Series D round of financing led by Kleiner Perkins Caufield & Byers in September 2013, followed by a $15 million Series D extension in December 2013 led by Qualcomm Ventures, bringing total funding to date to $149 million.

 In June 2011, the product achieved Office of the National Coordinator for Health Information Technology Meaningful Use Certification.
 From 2011 to 2013, it was named the No. 1 EMR for customer satisfaction among primary care providers in addition to being named No. 1 for e-prescribing client satisfaction and helping doctors achieve Meaningful Use by Brown-Wilson's Black Book Rankings.
 In September 2013, KLAS Reports named it the No. 1 EHR system for value among ambulatory professionals.

-In 2013, a State of the Small Practice survey conducted by Practice Fusion indicated that 36 percent of providers were using three- to six-year-old computers.
-In response, the company launched a "Free EHR + Free Laptop" campaign in 2014.
-The campaign supplied a complimentary Google Chromebook to new physician users of Practice Fusion's EHR platform to increase incentive.

 In 2015, Howard left the company and Practice Fusion was starting to look for a buyer.
 In 2016, an IPO valued the company at up to $1.5 billion.

 In the fall of 2016, under Tom Langan's leadership, the company accepted remuneration from a "major" manufacturer of opioids, referred to as "Pharma Co.
 X" in exchange for clinical decision support, to prompt doctors to take certain clinical actions in order to increase prescriptions of extended-release opioids.